yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/PRU-ICSS/Linux_Drivers/PRU-ICSS_Ethernet.rst

 predominantly uses MTU frame, user may enable Tx IRQ in the driver by adding Tx Interrupt property in the DTS.
 For details refer to Documentation/devicetree/bindings/net/ti-prueth.txt

+.. rubric:: Is full-duplex and half-duplex PHY operation supported?

+The firmware and ICSS subsystem supports both full-duplex and half-duplex PHYs.
+However some TI boards do not have COL and CS lines of the PHY connected to the SoC for half-duplex support.
+On such boards, half-duplex support is disabled by passing the 'ti,no-half-duplex" flag to the PRU Ethernet device tree node.